-As previously stated, on July 1, 2013, the four EDCs filed a Joint EDC Proposal for BGS, consisting of a generic proposal for procurement of BGS for the period beginning on June 1, 2014, including proposed preliminary auction rules for the Auctions, SMA and EDC-specific addenda.
+As previously stated, on July 1, 2015, New Jersey's four EDCs filed a Joint EDC Proposal for BGS, consisting of a generic proposal for procurement of BGS for the period beginning on June 1, 2016, including proposed preliminary auction rules for the auctions, Supplier Master Agreement ("SMA") and EDC-specific addenda.

-The EDCs have jointly proposed two simultaneous, multi-round, descending clock auctions for the procurement of services to meet the full electricity requirements (i.e., energy, capacity, ancillary services, transmission, etc.) of retail customers that have not chosen a third party supplier ("TPS").
+The EDCs have jointly proposed two simultaneous, multi-round, descending clock auctions ("Auctions") for the procurement of services to meet the full electricity requirements (i.e., energy, capacity, ancillary services, transmission, etc.) of retail customers that have not chosen a third party supplier ("TPS").

-One Auction would procure service for a one-year period beginning June 1, 2014, for the larger Commercial and Industrial ("C&I") customers on the EDCs' systems through an auction to provide hourly-priced service (the "CIEP Auction")1.
-The customers in this category represent approximately 3,400 Megawatts ("MW") of load to be procured through bidding on 44 full-requirements tranches2 of approximately 75 MW each.3 This is the same type of Auction that the Board approved last year in Docket Number ER12060485.
+The first Auction would procure service for a one-year period beginning June 1, 2016, for the larger Commercial and Industrial ("C&I") customers on the EDCs' systems through an auction to provide hourly-priced service (the "CIEP Auction").
+The customers in this category represent approximately 3,400 Megawatts ("MW") of load to be procured through bidding on 45 full-requirements tranches of approximately 75 MW each.^{1 2} This is the same type of Auction that the Board approved on November 24, 2014 in Docket Number ER14040370.

-The second auction would procure one-third of the service requirements for all other customers of all four EDCs4 for a three-year period beginning June 1, 2014, through a fixed-price auction ("BGS-FP Auction") for approximately 5,100 MW of load to be served through 53 full-requirements tranches5 of approximately 100 MW each.
-This is the same type of Auction that the Board approved last year in Docket Number ER12060485.
+The second Auction would procure one-third of the service requirements for all other customers of the state's four EDCs for a three-year period beginning June 1, 2016, for Residential and Small commercial Pricing Auction the ("BGS-RSCP Auction") for approximately 5,500 MW of load to be served through 54 full-requirements tranches of approximately 100 MW each.^{3 4} This is the same type of Auction that the Board approved on November 24, 2014 in Docket No. ER14040370.

-The competitive process by which the EDCs propose to procure their supply requirements for BGS load for the BGS period is detailed in the Joint EDC Proposal and in Appendices A and B thereto (Provisional CIEP and FP Auction Rules, respectively), and is the same type of auction process that the Board has approved for each of the past twelve years.
+The competitive process by which the EDCs propose to procure their supply requirements for BGS load for the BGS period is detailed in the Joint EDC Proposal and in Appendices A and B thereto (Provisional CIEP and RSCP Auction Rules, respectively), and is the same type of auction process that the Board has approved for each of the past fourteen years.
 Under the Joint EDC Proposal, the retail load of each EDC is considered a separate "product" in each Auction.
 When a participant bids in either BGS Auction, that participant states the number of tranches that it is willing to serve for each EDC at the prices in force at that point in the Auction.
-In the BGS-FP Auction, a price for an EDC is the amount in cents per Kilowatt-Hour ("kWh") to be paid for each kWh of BGS load served.
+In the BGS-RSCP Auction, a price for an EDC is the amount in cents per Kilowatt-Hour ("kWh") to be paid for each kWh of BGS load served.
 In the BGS-CIEP Auction, a price for an EDC is an amount in dollars per Megawatt-Day (\$/MW-day) paid for the capacity obligation associated with the BGS-CIEP customers served.
 A tranche of one product (i.e. a tranche of the BGS load for one EDC) is a full requirements (capacity, transmission, energy, ancillary services, etc.) tranche.
 At the end of the Auctions, the final prices for the EDCs' tranches may be different because of differences in the products, due to each EDC's load factor, delivery location and other factors.

-The EDCs proposed that rates for BGS-FP customers be designed using a generic methodology implemented as described in the Company-specific addenda.
+The EDCs proposed that rates for BGS-RSCP customers be designed using a generic methodology implemented as described in the Company-specific addenda.
 Bidders would be provided with a spreadsheet that converts the Auction price into customer rates for each EDC, to enable bidders to assess migration risk at various Auction price levels.
-BGS-FP rates would be fixed tariff rates determined by converting the Auction prices to BGS-FP rates in a manner that reflects seasonality and time of use indications, where appropriate and feasible, in order to provide appropriate price signals.
+BGS-RSCP rates would be tariff rates determined by converting the Auction prices to BGS-RSCP rates in a manner that reflects seasonality and time of use indications, where appropriate and feasible, in order to provide appropriate price signals.